Daniboy370/Masters-Project/README.md

 #### Data driven - Falied ☹️ :

-* Artificial Neural Network - using the analytic development as a generative model  P(X, Y)  where the ANN minimizes a taylored weighted cost.
+* Artificial Neural Network - using the analytic development as a generative model  P(X, Y)  and an ANN as a cost minimizer.

-* Reinforcement Learning - an agent is "navigating" (in response to rewards) on the input combinations manifold in the *k+1* space, in sought of global optimum.
+* Reinforcement Learning - an agent "navigates" (in response to rewards) on the input manifold in sought of global optimum.

-##### Rule based - Succeded 🥳 :
+#### Rule based - Succeded 🥳 :

 * Genetic Algorithm - somewhat resembles the RL but significantly practical and more powerfull as it samples **heuristically** hundreds of simultaneous combinations and thus avoid local optima.
 Below, an image full of testosterone that has nothing to do with my research :